 Addison Lee has been established for over 40 years, beginning in 1975 with the belief that taxis and minicabs could be done better.
 By combining the latest technologies with traditional customer service values, Addison Lee disrupted the industry (before disrupting industries had even become a thing).
 Today Addison Lee employs 6000 staff and offers Passenger Services (Executive Car Service, Taxi, Coaches, and Private Jets) and Delivery Services (Same day, Next day, International & Overnight).
 Addison Lee services over 15,000 corporate clients and 70% of FTSE 100 (including WPP, Barclays, Goldman Sachs, Disney, Shell, Sony, and Deloitte).

-Addison Lee approached The Telemarketing Company (TTMC) early in 2016 to deliver a campaign promoting their new Business Priority Plus Account, a relaunch of their Priority Account.
+Addison Lee approached The Telemarketing Company (TTMC) to deliver a campaign promoting their new Business Priority Plus Account, a relaunch of their Priority Account.
 The calling was to target lapsed customers to re-engage bookings through Addison Lee on the new proposition.
 As well as a competitive rate, customers were to be offered various incentives, depending on volumes and method of payment, including a discount on airport transfers and guaranteed pick up times within central London.

 The calling team was briefed on site by the Addison Lee SME Sales Manager.
 Addison Lee provided the data, a mix of all sectors and Personal Accounts (all customers with an account service with Addison Lee), a split of 70% mainly SMEs, and 30% Personal Account customers.
 The decision makers could be varied and include - Facilities Managers, Travel Managers, Administrators, Office Managers, Receptionists, PAs, Secretaries, occasionally Bookers, and Individual owners of Accounts (Personal customers).